Who can I complain to

 Ask the authority that you are complaining about who will handle the complaint.
 An authority must tell you where to send the complaint.
 In some cases, the complaint is handled by a higher level of the same authority or its supervisory body.

-The regional state administrative agency, or AVI, handles complaints about health care, family and social welfare services, teaching and education, the environment, veterinary services, municipalities’ activities, the rescue services, reindeer farming, mediation of disputes and offences as well as financial and debt advice.
+The regional state administrative agency, or AVI, handles complaints about health care, family and social welfare services, teaching and education, the environment, veterinary services, municipalities’ activities, the rescue services and reindeer farming.
 The AVI may also ask some other supervisory authority to handle a complaint.
 You will be informed of this.

 You can also send your complaint directly to one of the highest overseers of legality in Finland: the Chancellor of Justice or the Parliamentary Ombudsman.